Ocram95/IPv6CC_SoftwareX/README.md

-# IPv6 Covert Channels Suite
+# IPv6CC Suite
-This repository contains several network covert channels based on IPv6 protocol.
+IPv6CC implements several network covert channels based on IPv6 protocol in Python3.
 The covert channels allow a sender to secretly communicate with a receiver, by injecting the information through three possible field of the header:

 - Traffic Class (8 bit/packet)
 - Flow Label (20 bit/packet)
 - Hop Limit (1 bit/packet)
 There are multiple variants implemented:
 - Naive implementations:
 	- magic value: the covert sender and the covert receiver agree on a value (which can be found at the start of each .py file).